garoa/concorrente.py/references/README.rst

     Concurrency provides a way to structure a solution to solve a problem that may (but not necessarily) be parallelizable.

-David Beazley (professor e autor de livros sobre Python), slide #9 de "A Curious Course on Coroutines and Concurrency" (PyCon 2009 tutorial):
+David Beazley (professor e autor de livros sobre Python), slide #9 de `A Curious Course on Coroutines and Concurrency <http://www.dabeaz.com/coroutines/>`_ (PyCon 2009 tutorial):

     Concurrency: one of the most dificult topics in computer science (usually best avoided).